 (b)...Give full support to the UK's nuclear fusion industry, including the mass production of power stations for rapid export.
 Scaled down, fusion technology could possibly power air taxis and airliners.

-(c)...Promote self driving electric vehicles, battery technology based upon graphene, etc.
+(c)...Promote self driving electric vehicles, battery technology based upon UK mined lithium and graphene, etc.

 (d)...Support bio-engineering, and other medical advances.